By Susan Donaldson, B.A. (Hons), Animal Campaigner

 You could approach these local publications to see if they could write about what you are doing.
 If children had the idea for the event and are helping to run it, local publications might be willing to write about it.
 If you can give them a good story behind their motivation, it could be a feel-good story.

 Ideally, posters for both online and offline should be colourful, eye catching, clear and not too cluttered.
 It is essential to have all the necessary information on them.
-They should be displayed anywhere you legally can in your local area.
+They should be displayed anywhere they legally can be in your local area.

 Some ideas of where you could display them:-